-You can edit several different items at once with Emacs.
-Each item being edited is edited in a separate editing environment called a buffer.
-The buffers are named so that you can identify them.
-The buffer name in the mode line above is "main".
+You can edit several things at once with Emacs.
+Each separate thing being edited is edited in a separate "sub-editor" called a buffer.
+The buffers are named so that you can differentiate between them.
+The buffer name of the buffer you start out in is "main".
+This is the last item displayed in the mode line above.

-The area between the top of the screen and the mode line is where text being edited appears.
+The area between the top of the screen and the mode lines is where text appears, and where you deal with the text.
 This area of the screen is called the window.
-The window always displays about twenty consecutive lines of the text you are editing.
-Of course, if your text is shorter than that, part of the window is empty.
+The window always displays about twenty consecutive lines of the document you are editing.
+Of course, if your document is shorter than that, part of the window is empty.

 At this point, the only sign of life in your window is a blinking object in the upper left corner.
 This is the cursor.
 It may be a blinking underline, or a blinking or solid box, depending on your terminal.
-The cursor is the most important thing to watch on your screen.
+The cursor is the most important object in Emacs.
 It is always on some position on the screen, and all "action" occurs at the cursor.
 All the text you enter is entered at the cursor (and the cursor moves), and all the text you delete is deleted at the cursor.